-KC is an active leader in the national climate movement, serving on the boards of several national climate groups.
+KC is an active leader in the national climate movement in the USA, serving on the boards of several national climate groups.
 He has also been active in the utility industry, helping Seattle City Light become the first major carbon-free electric utility in the late 1990s.
-He was one of Seattle Magazine’s “Power 25″ most influential people, and it’s #1 “Eco-Hero.”
+He was one of Seattle Magazine’s “Power 25” most influential people, and it’s #1 “Eco-Hero.”

 Jay is a practicing attorney and public policy strategist.
 He represents tax-exempt organizations, including public charities, private foundations, advocacy groups and political entities.
 He has a broad range of experience influencing public policy in both Congress and state legislatures.

-Lidy is an activist from the Philippines working on economic, environmental, social and gender justice issues in national, regional and global campaigns.
+Lidy is an activist from the Philippines working on economic, environmental, social and gender justice issues.
 She is the Coordinator of Jubilee South – Asia Pacific Movement on Debt and Development (JSAPMDD), Co-coordinator of the Global Campaign to Demand Climate Justice (DCJ), and member of the Coordinating Committee of the Global Alliance on Tax Justice (GATJ).
 She also serves as the Vice President of the Freedom From Debt Coalition (FDC) in the Philippines and Convenor of the Philippine Movement for Climate Justice (PMCJ).